-We intend to continue with consultation with Māori as detailed actions emerge, and as it becomes clearer how the agritech ITP works alongside other initiatives in the food and fibre sector.
+We intend to continue with consultation with Māori as we implement the action plan, and as it becomes clearer how the agritech ITP works alongside other initiatives in the food and fibre sector.

-Part 1 - Context, Challenge and Opportunities
+Part 1 - Context, Challenges and Opportunities

 Agricultural innovations have long been a vital part of Aotearoa New Zealand's economy.